-Bring the flavors of Turkey into your home with this easy, authentic Turkish Ezme Recipe!
-Commonly served with a side of bread or as a dip for kebabs, it’s fresh, flavorful, and easy to make.
+Transport your taste buds to Turkey with this easy and authentic Turkish Ezme Recipe!
+Whether you pair it with a side of bread or use it as a dip for kebabs, this is a fresh, flavorful dish that’s as easy to make as it is delicious.

 What Is Ezme?